The work of Borders Forest Trust is managed by an elected board of Trustees.

 Stuart Foulkes moved to the Borders from Edinburgh in 2004.
 He has worked in financial services for many years and as a financial adviser in the UK and internationally since 2003.
 He is now the director of a local Independent Financial Advice firm.
 He has a long held interest in the environment and ecology, and is a member and supporter of a number of environmental charities and organisations, including The Borders Forest Trust.
 Stuart is currently involved in an attempt to secure some land locally as a community owned meadow & woodland.
 He also has experience as a trustee and treasurer for the Gattonside Village Hall Committee.

-Jim has held an interest and concern regarding forest loss in Scotland since his early teenage years.
-He has a BSc in Ecological Science and a BPhil in Landscape Design and has been working as a landscape architect in both public and private practice since he graduated in 1981.
-He is married with two adult children who grew up in the Borders after his wife, Annette, and he moved here in 1992.
-In his current employment, he is ‘Lead Officer Natural Heritage’ at Scottish Borders Council with responsibility for the Council’s role in relation to landscape, ecology and tree matters.
-He hopes to provide a useful link with the Council but mainly, he is keen to return as a Trustee in order to assist Borders Forest Trust with its ambition to restore at least a little of what has been lost in centuries past and to create something new that future generations will cherish.
+A landscape architect with a BSc in Ecological Science and a BPhil in Landscape Design, Jim has long held a concern over forest loss in the Borders.
+He is now retired after working in both public and private practice, latterly as ‘Lead Officer Natural Heritage’ at Scottish Borders Council, where he had responsibility for the Council’s role in relation to landscape, ecology and tree matters.
+Jim is keen to assist Borders Forest Trust with its ambition to restore at least a little of what has been lost in centuries past and to create something new that future generations will cherish.

 Professionally, James’ 40 year forestry career includes leading roles in all elements of sustainable forest management: economic, environmental and social.
 He has headed up England’s largest lowland and upland forests; lead grants & licenses and social forestry policy for FC Scotland; was President of the Institute of Chartered Foresters and spent two years in community forestry in Africa.
 James offers a practical multi-purpose woodland management perspective, having won an RSFS award for hands-on management of his own diverse woodland in Northumberland.
 He is passionate about sustainable land management, particularly in the uplands and is a self-confessed lover of mountain environments.
 As a child he spent most weekends in the Borders, planting trees in his parents’ field, roaming the countryside and generally getting up to mischief.
 His published works include ‘Heritage Trees of Scotland’, ‘Adventure Holidays Worldwide’ and ‘Getting High – A World at my Feet’.